assessment SERVICES

 Virtually Serving Clients in Illinois, Kansas, & Missouri

-Assessment services are led by Benjamin Lyons, LCPC, LPC who serves as our Chief Psychometrist.
+Assessment services are led by Benjamin Howard, LCPC, LPC.
 Benjamin was diagnosed with ADHD and Autism after seeing himself in the experiences of his clients.
 He's now certified as a clinical ADHD and Autism specialist focused on supporting and advocating for ADHDers and Autistic folk, particularly those diagnosed as adults.

 Introduction to the assessment process